 |Custom Electrification Project||$0.10 per annual kilowatt-hour load added by each piece of medium- or heavy-duty equipment|

 Applicants may receive up $50,000 in rebates.
 For more information, including eligibility requirements, see the SRP Electrification Rebates website.

 Commercial Electrification Assessment Incentives - Salt River Project (SRP)

 Electric Vehicle (EV) Charging Station Rebate - Tucson Electric Power (TEP)

 Electric Vehicle (EV) Charging Rates - Tuscon Electric Power (TEP)

 TEP offers three time-of-use (TOU) rates for residential customers with EVs.
 For more information, see the TEP Rates for EV Owners website.

 Commercial Electric Vehicle (EV) Charging Station Rebate – Tucson Electric Power (TEP)

 TEP offers rebates and technical support to businesses, multifamily dwellings, and non-profit customers that purchase and install between two to six EV charging station ports.
-TEP will evaluate the electrical capacity and supporting EV charging station infrastructure at locations that install six or more ports on a case-by-case basis.
-Higher rebates are available for commercial customers located in low-income areas.
-Low-income areas are defined as U.S. Census tracts where the average household income does not exceed 80% of the median Arizona household income.
+TEP will evaluate the electrical capacity and supporting EV charging infrastructure at locations that install six or more ports on a case-by-case basis.
+Higher rebates are available for commercial customers located in underserved communities.
+Underserved communities are defined as U.S. Census tracts where the average household income does not exceed 80% of the median Arizona household income.
 Rebates are available in the following amounts:

 |EV Charging Station Type||Location||Rebate||Underserved Community Rebate|